openplans/shareabouts/doc/CONFIG.md

 The data used in that example can also be found in the flavor under the [*/static/layers/*](https://github.com/openplans/shareabouts/tree/master/src/flavors/overlays/static/layers) folder.

+### Geocoding

+You can enable address/point-of-interest search in your config file by specifying `geocoding_enabled: true` in the `map` config section.
+By default Shareabouts uses the **MapQuest** geocoder.
+You can use the **Mapbox** geocoder instead with the `geocoding_engine: 'Mapbox'` setting.
+If you use the Mapbox geocoder, you must provide an access token as well.
+Your token can be specified in the environment variable `MAPBOX_TOKEN`.

+The geocoding configuration has a few other options:

+* `geocode_field_label`: The placeholder text in the geocoding field
+* `geocode_hint`: For the **MapQuest** geocoder, this should be bounding box represented as an array of upper left latitude, upper left longitude, lower right latitude, lower right longitude.
+For the **Mapbox** geocoder, it should be proximity hint represented as a [lng, lat] array.

 ### Place Types